-If you are a publisher and interested in submitting an entry for the 2022 Scotiabank Giller Prize, please review the highlights of the submission package below.
-You can also download the complete submission requirements in PDF format by clicking the button below.
+If you are a publisher and are interested in submitting an entry for the 2024 Scotiabank Giller Prize, please review highlights from the submission package by scrolling down.
+You can download the complete submission requirements in PDF format by clicking the button below.

-As from 2016, the system by which publishers may submit titles to the Scotiabank Giller Prize has changed.
-For submissions for the 2022 Prize, the number of books a publisher can submit will depend on that imprint’s inclusion on longlists and shortlists over the history of the Prize, as follows:
+As of 2016, the system by which publishers may submit titles to the Scotiabank Giller Prize has changed.
+For submissions for the 2024 Prize, the number of books a publisher can submit will depend on that imprint’s inclusion on longlists and shortlists over the history of the Prize, as follows:

 1 submission – imprints with no listings

 2 submissions – imprints with longlisting(s) and/or shortlisting(s)